 To update our range tree efficiently when swaps take place, we make each secondary tree a dynamic balanced search tree data structure that supports insertions and deletions.
-These updates are required when we encounter swaps in the u-order between consecutive elements-see below.
+These updates are required when we encounter swaps in the u-order between consecutive elements; see the following.

-When we insert a point p into a secondary tree T_w , we may have to update the information associated with the nodes along the path from the root of T_w to the new point, some of which may participate in rebalancing rotations.
-For any node ξ on the update path in T_w , we add p to $P(w,\xi)$, which may now become the point with maximal or minimal x-coordinate in that set.
-Notice that, for a secondary node ξ in some T_w , it is straightforward to compute the x-maximal and x-minimal points in $P(w,\xi)$ from the corresponding values at the children of ξ .
-Therefore, it is easy to maintain these values, when we insert or delete a point and rebalance a secondary tree via rotations, in $O(\log n)$ time per such update.
-Since only $O(\log n)$ secondary trees are affected by any swap (see below), the cost of updating the overall tree structure after a swap is $O(\log^2 n)$.
+When we insert a point p into a secondary tree T_w , we may have to update the information associated with nodes along the path from the root of T_w to the new point, some of which may participate in rebalancing rotations.
+For any node ξ on the update path in T_w , we add p to $P(w, \xi)$, which may now become the point with maximal or minimal x-coordinate in that set.
+Notice that for a secondary node ξ in some T_w , it is straightforward to compute the x-maximal and x-minimal points in $P(w, \xi)$ from the corresponding values at the children of ξ .
+Therefore, it is easy to maintain these values when we insert or delete a point and rebalance a secondary tree via rotations, in $O(\log n)$ time per such update.
+Since only $O(\log n)$ secondary tree structure after a swap is $O(\log^2 n)$.
 The same discussion applies in the case of deletions.

 Handling u-swaps.
-Let $p, q \in P$ be the pair of points that switch their positions in the u-order.
-See Figure 4(i).
+Let $p, q \in P$ be the pair of points that switch their positions in the u-order; see Figure 4(a).
 This causes p and q to swap their positions in the primary tree T and in the list L_u .
 Let w be the lowest common ancestor of p and q in T. When we swap p and q, we have to delete p from the secondary tree $T{w'}$ of every node w' on the path from w to the leaf that contained p before the swap, and add q to each such tree.
 Similarly, we have to delete q from, and add p to, every secondary tree $T{w'}$, for w' on the path from w to the leaf containing q before the swap.
 Since we insert and delete p and q in $O(\log n)$ secondary trees, the total update time of these trees is $O(\log^2 n)$.
-Next, we swap p and q in L_u , and update the type (i) certificates associated with p, q, and their neighbors in L_u .
+Next, we swap p and q in L_u , and update the type-(i) certificates associated with p, q, and their neighbors in L_u .
 Finally, we find the changes in the set Π of matched pairs, and update the items in Ω accordingly.
-The procedure described below applies also for v-swaps and x-swaps, without any modifications.
+The procedure described next applies also for v-swaps and x-swaps, without any modifications.